Ken Hensley: Uriah Heep

+1980s and 1990s

 In 1982, Hensley joined Blackfoot, a hard rock Florida-based band.
 With them, he recorded two albums (1983's Siogo and 1984's Vertical Smiles).
 Although the group achieved some success, Hensley left after Bron informed him of Heep vocalist David Byron's death in 1985.

-After 1985, Hensley lived in semi-retirement in St Louis, Missouri (US), making a few appearances with W.A.S.P., Cinderella and others.
-W.A.S.P.'s frontman Blackie Lawless stated that "Ken Hensley wrote the rule book for heavy metal keyboards as far as I'm concerned."
+After 1985, Hensley lived in semi-retirement in St Louis, Missouri, U.S., making a few appearances with W.A.S.P., Cinderella and others.
 Hensley also owned "The Attic" Recording studio in St. Louis.

 In 1994, From Time To Time, a collection of lost recordings, was released featuring rare songs recorded by Hensley between 1971 and 1982, as well as some early versions of Heep's classic songs, played by Hensley and his roommates at that time, namely guitarist Paul Kossoff and drummer Simon Kirke (both of Free).
-Other musicians on the songs were bassist Boz Burrell (King Crimson and Bad Company), guitarist Mick Ralphs (Mott the Hoople, Bad Company), drummers Ian Paice (Deep Purple, Whitesnake) and Kenney Jones (The Small Faces, The Faces, The Who), amongst others.
+Other musicians on the songs were bassist Boz Burrell (King Crimson and Bad Company), guitarist Mick Ralphs (Mott the Hoople, Bad Company), drummers Ian Paice (Deep Purple, Whitesnake) and Kenney Jones (The Small Faces, The Faces, The Who), as well as Jeff Allen, Denny Ball, Trevor Bolder, Mark Clarke, B. J. Cole, Pat Leonard, Dave Markee, Linton Naiff, Warren "Bugs" Pemberton, Henry Spinetti, Liza Strike, and Clare Torry.

+In 1997 Hensley established The Upper Room Studios in St. Louis, Missouri, where he was involved with several projects including A Glimpse of Glory, together with his band Visible Faith produced by Hensley and engineered by chief engineer Bud Martin.
 In 1999, Hensley's musical activities began to increase, besides his work with St Louis Music.
-He recorded an album, A Glimpse of Glory, together with his band Visible Faith.
+He recorded an album.